astearman/Echo-Space-Industries/README.md

    **7. Create an image carousel with at least 3 images that it rotates through**

 At the top of the page is an image carousel.
 When you click the 'next' and 'previous' buttons it jumps between 5 different images.
 It does this by applying the class ".current" to each image.
 The images are all set to an opacity of 0 and when the 'next' or 'previous' button is clicked, it applies the class ".current", which changes the opacity to 1.

+> **Special Notes:**

+I used 4 graphics from font awesome - the left/right buttons in the carousel as well as the mail and phone icons at the bottom of the page.
+I included this in the head tag to link them:

+     <script src="https://kit.fontawesome.com/968f9825cc.js" crossorigin="anonymous"></script>

+I don't believe there will be any issues viewing the icons but just wanted to make note of it.